Board of Directors

 Richard Jensen, Corte Madera

-Rich joined the Marin Conservation Board of Directors as Treasurer in February 2021.
+Richard Jensen joined the Marin Conservation League Board of Directors as Treasurer in February 2021.
 He retired after working in the financial services industry for over 40 years.
 Before joining Wells Fargo, he worked for Bank of America and American Express.
 He is now a Business Management Consultant to nonprofits in Marin County, providing strategic and marketing planning advice with a focus on goal formation, fundraising, board governance and financial control.
 Richard received his BA in Economics and MBA in General Management from Golden Gate University in San Francisco and serves on a variety of nonprofit boards.

 Directors